Southeast Region Federal Construction, Infrastructure & Environmental Summit

 Policy and Regulatory Updates for Small Business.
 The Small Business Administration and Smith Anderson Law Firm will provide an overview on recent small business rules and regulations affecting small businesses and an overview of the recent legislative changes and how they impact federal contracting and all contractors.

-- Sam Q. Le, Director, Office of Policy Planning and Liaison, Office of Government Contracting and Business Development, U.S. Small Business Administration (Virtual Participation)
+- Sam Q. Le, Director, Office of Policy Planning and Liaison, Office of Government Contracting and Business Development, U.S. Small Business Administration (Virtual)

-- Tamika Gray, Deputy for Small Business, USACE Baltimore District (Virtual Presentation and Participation in Virtual Pods)
+- Tamika Gray, Deputy for Small Business, USACE Baltimore District (Virtual)

 Factors Driving Facility Programs at North Carolina Installations.
-The purpose of this session is to discuss factors driving infrastructure for North Carolina installation programs.
-This session will not cover workload but a higher view of what is taking place within each of the military bases.
+The purpose of this session is to discuss factors driving infrastructure programs at North Carolina installations.
+Rather than a discussion on product workload, this session will focus on developments at military installations that are driving their infrastructure programs.

 - Captain David Jayne, OICC Florence Commanding Officer, Marine Corps Base Camp Lejeune